Going to Tanzania? Joining one of our Tanzania tours? You’re in the right place.

 - Passport validity.
 Besides the visa fees, travelers to Tanzania need to ensure they have a passport that is valid for 6 months after their departure and that has at least 2 empty pages.
 You may also be asked for your onward flight to return home.

 Health and safety

 - Get vaccinated in advance.
 Traveling to Tanzania also requires you to take the necessary precautions to keep yourself safe from potentially deadly diseases.
-Beyond the COVID vaccine, there are other recommended inoculations as well as anti-malarial drugs.
+Several inoculations as well as anti-malarial drugs are recommended.

 Consult with your doctor ahead of the trip, at least 6 weeks before departure, so you leave enough time for the vaccines to take effect.
 Depending on where you live, some vaccines may not be immediately available from your GP and may have to be ordered.